-There are a variety of medical subspecialties devoted to attaining pain relief, and thus helping you return to a higher quality of life.
-Pain management specialists include some physiatrists, psychiatrists, physical therapists, and anesthesiologists, among others.
-These specialists may prescribe any of the below methods for bulging disc pain relief:
+There are a variety of medical subspecialties devoted to finding pain relief from common spine conditions, such as a bulging disc.
+Pain management specialists, including physiatrists, psychiatrists, physical therapists and anesthesiologists, could prescribe any of the following therapies for bulging disc pain relief:

-- TENS – Transcutaneous electrical nerve stimulation is a therapy that uses a handheld electric device to deliver impulses that provide pain relief by blocking or scrambling pain signals that travel to the brain.
+- TENS (transcutaneous electrical nerve stimulation) — uses a handheld electric device to deliver impulses that provide pain relief by blocking or scrambling pain signals that travel to the brain

-- Pain patches – Topical patches release local anesthetics, such as lidocaine.
-These patches can be worn for up to 12 hours each day to relieve the pain of a bulging disc.
+- Pain patches — release local anesthetics, such as lidocaine, and can be worn for up to 12 hours each day to relieve the pain of a bulging disc

-- Epidural Steroid Injections – As opposed to oral medication that delivers dispersed medications throughout the body, injections of steroids like cortisone offer targeted relief from inflammation in the spinal column.
-The effects of these injections can last for several months when a slow-release steroid is used.
+- Epidural steroid injections — offer targeted relief from inflammation in the spinal column and typically last for several months when a slow-release steroid is used

-- Ultrasound therapy – This is a type of heat vibration therapy that uses sound waves to reduce pain, improve circulation, and trigger the healing process.
+- Ultrasound therapy — is a type of heat vibration therapy that uses sound waves to reduce pain, improve circulation and trigger the healing process